-MRN Corridor Linking Places Linking New Development Connecting to Linking Flaces (within current plan periods) SRN Gateways Torbay - Newton Abbot Growth Corridor L: A361 North Devon Link Road Corridor linking North Devon, including: Barnstaple, Bideford, South Molton and Tiverton in Mid Devon (total pop. ~76k) to all destinations south and east ~17,000 dwellings in North Devon & Torridge Joins M5 at J27 in the east Barnstaple Secondary Gro owth Area M: A379 Exeter Critical corridor through south of Exeter. ~52,000 dwellings in Greater Exeter area Joins M5 at J30 in the east and A38 in the west.
+MRN Corridor Linking Places Linking New Development (within current plan periods) Supporting the SRN Connecting to Gateways , Torbay - Newton Abbot Growth Corridor L: A361 North Devon Link Road Corridor linking North Devon, including: Barnstaple, Bideford, South Molton and Tiverton in Mid Devon (total pop. ~76k) to all destinations south and east ~17,000 dwellings in North Devon & Torridge Joins M5 at J27 in the east Barnstaple Secondary Gro wth Area M: A379 Exeter Critical corridor through south of Exeter. ~52,000 dwellings in Greater Exeter area Joins M5 at J30 in the east and A38 in the west.
 Provides alternative to M5 corridor.
 Exeter Growth Area N: A376 Exeter to Exmouth Exeter (pop. ~124k) in the north with Exmouth (pop. ~35k) in the south ~52,000 dwellings in Greater Exeter area Joins M5 at J30 in the north and connects to Exeter Growth Area O: A38 Wellington to Bridgwater Links Wellington, Taunton, Bridgwater (total pop. ~126k) ~20,000 dwellings on corridor Joins M5 at J26 in the south and J23 in the north.
-Provides alternative to M5 corridor Taunton - Bridgwater Growth Corridor P: A358 Taunton to A303 Link Taunton (pop. ~68k) with all places to east ~13,000 dwellings Joins M5 at J25 in the north with A303 in the south Taunton - Bridgwater Growth Corridor Q: A38 to Bristol A38 from north of Burnham and Highbridge (pop. ~24k) through to Bristol (pop. ~460k) Joins M5 at J22 in the south Main corridor to Bristol airport R: A3088/A37 Yeovil to Dorchester Yeovil (pop. ~48k) in the north with Dorchester and other south coast destinations ~7,500 dwellings in Yeovil Joins A303 in the north Links to Western Gateway ports (Weymouth, Poole) Yeovil Secondary Growth A Area
+Provides alternative to M5 corridor Taunton - Bridgwater Growth Corridor P: A358 Taunton to A303 Link Taunton (pop. ~68k) with all places to east ~13,000 dwellings Joins M5 at J25 in the north with A303 in the south Taunton - Bridgwater Growth Corridor Q: A38 to Bristol A38 from north of Burnham and Highbridge (pop. ~24k) through to Bristol (pop. ~460k) ~8,000 dwellings at Backwell, Nailsea, Churchill & Banwell Joins M5 at J22 in the south Main corridor to Bristol airport R: A3088/A37 Yeovil to Dorchester Yeovil (pop. ~48k) in the north with Dorchester and other south coast destinations ~7,500 dwellings in Yeovil Joins A303 in the north Links to Western Gateway ports (Weymouth, Poole) Yeovil Secondary Growth A Area

-MRN Corridor Lilikilig Places Linking New Development (within current plan periods) Supporting the SRN Connecting to Gateways S: A37 Bristol to A303 via Shepton Mallet Somerset communities) and Bristol (pop. ~460k) ~7,500 dwellings in Yeovil and ~1,300 dwellings in Shepton Joins A303 in the south Yeovil Secondary Growth Area T: A39/A361 Glastonbury, Frome Links Bridgwater (pop. ~44k) with Glastonbury, Shepton Mallet, Frome (total pop. ~47k) and other Somerset communities ~4,600 dwellings Joins M5 at J23 in the west
+MRN Corridor Linking Places Linking New Development (within current plan periods) Supporting the SRN Connecting to Gateways S: A37 Bristol to Somerset communities) A303 via and Bristol (pop. ~460k) ~7,500 dwellings in Yeovil and ~1,300 dwellings in Shepton Mallet Joins A303 in the south Yeovil Secondary Growth Area T: A39/A361 Glastonbury, Frome Links Bridgwater (pop. ~44k) with Glastonbury, Shepton Mallet, Frome (total pop. ~47k) and other Somerset communities ~4,600 dwellings Joins M5 at J23 in the west